 Clinical Issues in Severe AsthmaDebates and Discussions About Personalizing Patient Management

-This activity is jointly provided by the Elsevier Office of Continuing Medical Education and Integritas Communications.
+This activity is provided by Integritas Communications.

 This activity is supported by an independent educational grant from Sanofi Genzyme and Regeneron Pharmaceuticals.